wminshew/emrysdocs/content/docs/installation.md

 # Installing emrys

 ## Requirements
-**General**<br>
-Ubuntu 16.04.
-May work with other versions or OSes, but hasn't been tested.
-Experiment at your own risk.

 **User**<br>
-There are no software dependencies for users, simply install the [CLI](/docs/installation#downloading-installing-emrys).
+User subcommands have been tested with ubuntu 16.04 and macOS.
+There are no additional software dependencies for users, simply install the [CLI](/docs/installation#downloading-installing-emrys).

 **Supplier**<br>
+Supplier / miner subcommands have only been tested with ubuntu 16.04.

 [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
     # Uninstall old versions
     $ sudo apt remove docker docker-engine docker.io